You are viewing a story from harrypotterfanfiction.com

 “What did she say?”
 Rose asked.

-“She asked if I was sure I’d kept it and I said I wasn’t, but I thought I had and she said there wasn’t much we could do if I wasn’t sure, but that she wanted to see it if I ever found it.
-Oh and she also asked if I could remember exactly what it said.”
+“She asked if I was sure I’d kept it and I said I wasn’t, but I thought I had.
+Then she said there wasn’t much we could do if I wasn’t sure, but that she wanted to see it if I ever found it.
+Oh, she also asked if I could remember exactly what it said.”

 “I guess she wanted to see if there were any clues as to who sent it,” Rose said.

 “I guess.”
 He hadn’t really thought of that.
 He’d just assumed she’d wanted him to prove it existed.
 “Oh!
 I should write and tell Dad what happened.
-He told me to if anything else odd happened.
+He said I should if anything else odd happened.
 Remember?”
 He turned to Rose.

 She nodded.
 “Are you going to do it right now?”

 “Yeah.
 I don’t want to forget anything.
 Will you both help me?
 You know, remind me if I forget to mention anything.”

 “Of course,” Nathan said.

 Albus glanced around the common room.
 There was no way they’d have any privacy there.

 “Let’s go to our dormitory,” he said.